Walter-Gaitan/devops-final-project-app/README.md

 ## Usage

-For this project, the ECR will be created manually, so it is independent of the infrastructure built with terraform.
+For this project, the ECR will be created manually, so it is independent of the infrastructure built with Terraform.
 You can check the infrastructure repository [here](https://github.com/Walter-Gaitan/devops-final-project-terraform)

 To create the ECR repository, run the following command: